Zoefia/Zoefia-aime-extrapolation/readme.md

 Results will be placed under `logs/`, which you can view by tensorboard.

 ## Download the datasets and pre-trained models
 The datasets and pretrained models can be access from [Github Release](https://github.com/argmax-ai/aime/releases/latest).
 All the datasets and models are released under a [_CC BY 4.0 license_](https://creativecommons.org/licenses/by/4.0/).
-For more details, please check out the [Data Card](datasets/readme.md
+For more details, please check out the [Data Card](datasets/readme.md) and [Model Card](pretrained-models/readme.md).

+For datasets, you need to extract it to `datasets/`